dotnet/AspNetCore.Docs/aspnetcore/security/cross-site-scripting.md

 The reasoning behind this is to protect against unknown or future browser bugs (previous browser bugs have tripped up parsing based on the processing of non-English characters).
 If your web site makes heavy use of non-Latin characters, such as Chinese, Cyrillic or others this is probably not the behavior you want.

 :::moniker range=">= aspnetcore-6.0"
-The encoder safe lists can be customized to include Unicode ranges appropriate to the app during startup, in `Program.cs`.:
+The encoder safe lists can be customized to include Unicode ranges appropriate to the app during startup, in `Program.cs`:

 For example, using the default configuration using a Razor HtmlHelper similar to the following: